POLE DANCE POLE: WHICH MATERIAL SHOULD YOU CHOOSE?

 → Cons:

-• the golden finish wears off over time (revealing the classic chrome underneath)
+- Golden finish wears off over time, revealing the chrome underneath

 → Pros:

-• superior grip, perfect for learning certain complex moves or for those with grip difficulties
+- Superior grip → great for learning tricky moves or for those with grip issues

 → Cons:

-Poles called ‘silicone’ are actually steel bars covered with a silicone sheath.
-This coating, perfect for poling with clothes on, is often used during performances or on flying poles.
+👉 “Silicone poles” are steel poles coated with a silicone sleeve.
+Perfect for training with clothes on, they’re often used for performances or flying pole.

 → Pros:

-• ideal for practicing with more clothes on and for acrobatic pole (similar use to Chinese pole in circus)
+- Great for practicing dressed or for acro pole (similar to Chinese pole in circus arts)

 → Cons:

-NB: Be careful when choosing your outfit to avoid feeling like you’re slipping inside your clothes!
+NB: Be mindful of your outfit choice to avoid the feeling of slipping in your clothes!

-This finish is only offered by The Pole Italy (AGM).
-Similar to powder coated, this coating – highly appreciated by people with grip difficulties – is made with plastic molecules with special characteristics.
+👉 This finish is only offered by The Pole Italy (AGM).
+Similar to powder coated, GeckoGrip™ is especially popular with dancers who struggle with grip.
+It’s made with a unique plastic micro-formulation.

 → Pros:

-• guarantees extraordinary grip thanks to its microformulation (and thus helps reduce fatigue in the adductors and thumb tendons)
+- Exceptional grip thanks to its micro-texture → reduces fatigue in adductors and thumb tendons

 → Cons:

-And if you have other questions we haven’t answered yet, we’re of course available on Instagram (@polefactorymc) or by email through the contact section!
+And if you have any other questions we haven’t answered yet, feel free to reach out to us on Instagram (@polefactorymc) or by email through our contact form — we’ll be happy to help!

 See you soon! ☽